CLI

 Examples:

-# Assert with standalone thresholds (no baseline)
+# Assert a specific run with standalone thresholds (no baseline)

-agentdbg assert a1b2c3d4 --max-steps 80 --max-tool-calls 30 --no-loops
+maida assert a1b2c3d4 --max-steps 80 --max-tool-calls 30 --no-loops

 # Assert using a policy file

-agentdbg assert a1b2c3d4 --baseline baseline.json --policy ci-policy.yaml
+maida assert --baseline baseline.json --policy ci-policy.yaml

-# Markdown output for GitHub step summaries
+# Markdown output for GitHub PR comments / step summaries

-agentdbg assert a1b2c3d4 --baseline baseline.json --format markdown
+maida assert --baseline baseline.json --format markdown

 Exit codes: 0 all checks passed; 1 one or more checks failed; 2 run or baseline not found; 10 internal error.

-agentdbg diff
+maida diff

 Compares two runs, or a run against a baseline, showing structural differences in summary metrics, tool path, and event type distribution.
-Useful for understanding what changed when agentdbg assert reports a failure.
+Useful for understanding what changed when maida assert reports a failure.
 See Regression testing for the workflow.

 Usage:

-agentdbg diff RUN_A [RUN_B] [--baseline FILE] [--format FORMAT]
+maida diff [RUN_A] [RUN_B] [--baseline FILE] [--format FORMAT]

 Exactly one of RUN_B or --baseline must be provided.